scopalaffairs/near_recommender/near_recommender/docs/data.rst

     - Activity is calculated as the sum of posts, likes and followings in the past 30 days.
 There is a weighted variant using 1, 0.5 and 0.1 weights respectively.

-    - The treding metric is defined as the ratio between weighted engagement and weighted activity with the intention of selecting the users which create the most appealing content for the network.
+    - The trending metric is defined as the ratio between weighted engagement and weighted activity with the intention of selecting the users which create the most appealing content for the network.